 Drainage

-Repair category 1
+Repair Category 1

-Notes No significant defects evident.
+Notes No significant defects evident, based on limitations.

 Set out below is a summary of the condition of the property which is provided for reference only.
-You should refer to the previous comments for detailed information.
+You should refer to the comments above for detailed information.